AishikDasgupta/noter/README.md

 - Deploy to CDN or static hosting
 - Configure environment variables for production API

+---

+## 🔮 Future Enhancements

+We plan to continuously improve the application by incorporating the following features:

+* **Rate Limiting**: Implement safeguards to prevent abuse and ensure API stability by limiting the number of requests a user or IP can make within a certain timeframe.
+* **Forgot Password Flow**: Introduce a secure mechanism for users to reset forgotten passwords via email, including token-based verification.
+* **Change Password (Logged-in Users)**: Allow authenticated users to securely update their password from their profile settings, requiring current password verification.
+* **Email Invite for Sharing**: Enable users to invite others to share notes via email, streamlining collaboration setup by sending a direct link or notification.
+* **Real-time Updates**: Explore WebSockets for real-time note updates and collaborative editing, allowing multiple users to see changes instantly.
+* **Unit and Integration Tests**: Expand test coverage for both frontend and backend, including unit tests for critical business logic and integration tests for API endpoints and component interactions.

+---

 ## 📝 License

 This project is licensed under the MIT License.

+---

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
 5. Submit a pull request

 ---